proxmox/proxmox-backup/docs/backup-client.rst

 variables ``PBS_PASSWORD`` and ``PBS_ENCRYPTION_PASSWORD``.

-Using a master key to store and recover encryption keys
+Using a Master Key to Store and Recover Encryption Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also use ``proxmox-backup-client key`` to create an RSA public/private